-9.3 Data transfer problems Some programs other than the IGC download utilities are able to download data from FRs but they might not produce files that will pass the Vali check.
-Also, some older FRs do not store separate .igc file header data for each flight but use the last data entered for previous .igc files in the FR memory.
+Some older FRs do not store separate .igc file header data for each flight but use the last data entered for previous .igc files in the FR memory.
 To minimise the possibility of corrupt or inaccurate files, use the IGC utilities.
 After downloading the .igc file, immediately check it with the Vali program.
 If there is a problem, go back to the FR and download again.